 Anatomy and Physiology

 The 2, main coronary arteries supplying the heart are the right and left coronary arteries.
-The left coronary artery (LCA) divides into left anterior descending (LAD) and left circumflex iliac (LCX) branches.
+The left coronary artery (LCA) divides into left anterior descending (LAD) and left circumflex artery (LCX) branches.
 LCA supplies blood to the left ventricle of the heart.
 The right coronary artery (RCA) divides into the right posterior descending (PDA) and a (PL) posterolateral branch.
-RCA supplies blood to the ventricles, right atrium and sinoatrial node.
+RCA supplies blood to the ventricles, right atrium, and sinoatrial node.
 Coronary arteries are end-arteries supplying the myocardium and blockage can lead to serious adverse effects.
 Coronary artery disease occurs due to the buildup of plaque within the coronary arteries with subsequent narrowing and blockage reducing blood flow to the myocardium.

 Indications of PTCA depend on various factors.
 Patients with stable angina symptoms unresponsive to maximal medical therapy will benefit from PCI.
 It helps provide relief of persistent angina symptoms despite maximal medical therapy.
 Emergency PTCA is indicated for acute ST-elevation myocardial infarction (STEMI) suggesting 100% occlusion of the coronary artery.
-With acute STEMI, patients are taken directly to cath lab immediately upon presentation to help prevent further myocardial muscle damage.
-In non-ST-elevation myocardial infarction (NSTEMI), or unstable angina, (known as acute coronary syndromes), patients are taken to cardiac cath lab within 24 to 48 hours.
+With acute STEMI, patients are taken directly to the cath lab immediately upon presentation to help prevent further myocardial muscle damage.
+In non-ST-elevation myocardial infarction (NSTEMI), or unstable angina, (known as acute coronary syndromes), patients are taken to the cardiac cath lab within 24 to 48 hours.

 PTCA has limited contraindications.
 Patients with left main CAD are poor candidates for the procedure due to the risk of acute obstruction or spasm of the left main coronary artery during the procedure.
 It is also not recommended for patients with hemodynamically insignificant (less than 70%) stenosis of the coronary arteries.